Gekkio/mooneye-gb/docs/accuracy.markdown

 ### What happens if another OAM DMA is requested while one is already active?

 A new OAM DMA is started, so the entire process starts all over again.

+### What is the exact timing for PUSH rr?

+PUSH has an extra internal delay, which causes it to use 4 cycles (vs 3 cycles POP rr):

+    t = 0: instruction decoding
+    t = 1: internal delay
+    t = 2: memory access for high byte t = 3: memory access for low byte